ishakhorski/top-contributors/README.md

 If no configuration is provided, the following default values are used:

-- Pull request: 10 points
+- Pull request: 10 points (only merged PR's)
 - Issue: 5 points
 - Review: 3 points
 - Commit: 2 points